Ikagaka/Nar.js/readme.md

 * Text file encoding is converted to "UTF-8".
 * Image file is converted to "[object HTMLImageElement]".
 * The others get as blob Object.
-* If you read a file once, it is cached.

 Dependence
 ----------